MECH307 - DESIGN PROJECT

 - If you plan to use Lcdout, make sure the LCD has a driver chip compatible with PicBasicPro (most have this).

 - If you are using a serial LCD, make sure you use the proper Serout baud rate and use the formatting syntax for Serout, not Lcdout (e.g., # instead of DEC for number display).

 - Passive Infrared (PIR) motion detectors are very sensitive and require absolute still during start-up calibration, and they can be unreliable.
 Don't use PIR sensors!

 - If using stepper motors, make sure you order drivers that work with your motors (e.g., based on current and unipolar vs. bipolar).

 - To move a stepper motor at a fast speed, you need to accelerate gradually to ramp up the speed; otherwise, steps will be missed (and the motor won't move properly, if at all).

 - MOSFETs can use different pinout than BJTs ... be sure to read the datasheet carefully before making any connections.

 - MOSFETs do not switch off unless the gate pin is grounded ... it doesn't switch off by just removing voltage.

 - Use relays instead of transistors whenever you can, and keep the high-current side isolated (no common ground) from the signal side.
-Some relays will need a transistor or smaller relay attached to the PIC to provide enough switching current.
+Some relays will need a transistor or smaller relay attached to a microcontroller to provide enough switching current.

 - If you try to build your own H-bridge (which isn't wise), use MOSFETS and/or relays instead of BJTs.